SnapsApp/Touch-box/README.md

 ```

 The plugin it self is made so that it keeps the current element in focus over other Touch Box elements.
 Let's say you make a gallery of this.
-Then each time you start dragging or resizing a image it will come
+Then each time you start dragging, resizing or rotating an image it will come
-on top of all over elements.
+on top of all other TouchBox elements.

-One thing to keep in mind is that the element you will be using Touch Box on require a position:absolute.
+One thing to keep in mind is that the element you will be using Touch Box on require a position:absolute and a set left/top.
 Next version will set this it self.